 Like other web hosts, WebHostingPad will also help you transfer an existing site over to their services for free.

 ONLY if however, it’s less than 2GB (which is tiny).
-That’s the maximize size of an account eligible for free transfers, and it will NOT include email addresses, FTP accounts, sub domains or addon domains.
+That’s the maximum size of an account eligible for free transfers, and it will NOT include email addresses, FTP accounts, subdomains or addon domains.
 Instead, you’d have to recreate those within their control panel.

 5. Very restrictive backup option.